Git-Lebannen/AHKScripts/README.md

 File explorer hotkeys are **LButton** + **F1** to **F12**.<br>
 CMD hotkeys are **RButton** + **F1** to **F12**.

-**Attention: this script requires the "directories.txt" file to be modified to the user's needs.**
+**Attention: this script requires the file "RENAMEME.txt" locatd in *scripts\ahkScripts\quickDirectory* to be renamed to "directories.txt" and then modified to the user's needs.**
-It must be formatted with each directory path seperated by a ";", no spaces, no quotes.
+Each directory path in the renamed file must be seperated by a ";", no spaces, no quotes.
 Here's an example:

 `C:\Users\Lebannen\Coding\ahkScripts;C:\Users\Lebannen\Documents;C:\Users\Lebannen\Pictures`

+Delete any other instructions listed in the "RENAMEME.txt" file before adding your own paths.